GeekFunkLabs/fluidpatcher/docs/api/patcher.md

 This is intended for **interactive patch creation**, where a performer builds a sound using a controller and then captures it into YAML.

-## SoundFont Handling

-### `load_soundfont()`

-Loads a soundfont on demand and caches it.
+::: fluidpatcher.FluidPatcher.save_bank

+Writes the current bank back to disk.

+If raw YAML text is supplied, it is parsed and stored verbatim, allowing round-trip editing without reformatting.

+::: fluidpatcher.FluidPatcher.open_soundfont

+Paths are resolved relative to `CONFIG["sounds_path"]`.
+If the soundfont is already loaded, the current object is returned.

-Normally this method does not need to be called directly—patches reference soundfonts symbolically, and `apply_patch()` ensures they are loaded automatically.
+Normally this method does not need to be called directly—the bank dynamically reports the set of soundfonts needed by all its patches, and each call to `apply_patch()` enforces this set by loading/unloading soundfonts as necessary.
+This both conserves RAM and facilitates rapid switching between patches.

 This method returns a SoundFont object that can be iterated to discover patches when e.g. modifying a preset in a patch programatically.

-Paths are resolved relative to `CONFIG["sounds_path"]`.

-## MIDI Interaction

-### `add_midirule()`

-Installs a MIDI rule directly into the live router.

-Rules added this way:

-* Take effect immediately
-* Are **not stored** in the bank
-* Are cleared when a patch is re-applied

-This is useful for temporary mappings or UI-specific behavior.

-### `send_midimessage()`

-Sends a MIDI message directly to the synth, bypassing routing rules.

-Typically used for:

-* Explicit CC or program changes
-* Automation or scripting

-## `set_callback()`

-Installs a callback that observes MIDI events
-*after routing but before they reach the synth*.

-This is intended for:

-* Visualizers
-* Debugging tools
-* Interactive UIs

-Passing `None` disables the callback.

-## FluidSynth Settings Access

-### `fluidsetting()` / `fluidsetting_set()`

-These methods provide controlled access to FluidSynth settings.

-Only settings beginning with `synth.` may be modified.

-This ensures that low-level or unsafe parameters cannot be altered accidentally.
+* Iterating the SoundFont returns the valid `bank, prog` tuples.
+* Element access using `bank, prog` returns the corresponding preset name.

 ## Related Types

-The following commonly-used types are re-exported at the package level for convenience:
+The following classes, defined in `bankfiles.py` and documented in the Banks API, are re-exported at the package level for convenience:

-* `MidiMessage`
-* `MidiRule`
-* `SFPreset`
+* `SFPreset` - SoundFont preset reference
-* `FluidMidiEvent`

-They are defined in `bankfiles.py` and `pfluidsynth.py` and are documented in later API sections.
+* `MidiMessage` - Description of a single MIDI message
+* `MidiRule` - Rule describing how incoming MIDI messages are filtered, transformed, or mapped

+This type from `pfluidsynth.py` is also exposed at the package level.
+It can be used to distinguish external MIDI events from events created by MIDI rules in the callback.

+* `FluidMidiEvent` - A MIDI message from a controller or external software, unaltered by MIDI rules.

 ## Summary